 Real foodies get concerned over BPA in their food, thankfully you can use Tattler Lids which are BPA free over again!
 They are an initial investment but in the long run, you save money from not having to purchase new seals every year.
 Right now I use half Tattler and half regular.
 A few regular seal jars are nice to have on hand when you plan on gifting some of your preserved food.

 Items I like to can:

 Does canning take up too much space?
 Dehydrating is the way to go!
-I love canning but my dehyrator gets work out when I bring produce in as well.
-It takes less “baby sitting” and you save on storage space big time!
+I love canning but my dehydrator gets work out when I bring produce in as well.
+It takes less “babysitting” and you save on storage space big time!